mikemattner/better-wordpress-gallery/README.md

 * The option to include the plugin CSS
 * The option to edit css on the options page
-* The option show, or remove captions permanently (by request)
+* The option to show, or remove captions permanently (by request)
 * The option to set the attribute file="link" as the default link option
 * Set the item tag (default is figure)
 * Set the icon tage